Teacher - Ms. Jenny Smith

 Teacher – Mrs. Kelly Byer

 Fourth grade is a year filled with a variety of activities and educational opportunities that allow students to grow in skills and knowledge.
-We strive to be a community of learners that encourage each other and accept each other’s differences.
+We strive to be a community of learners that encourage each other and accept each other’s differences because God has created us wonderfully unique.
 Below are some of the events that will occur during fourth grade.

 - Use math skills and creativity to start a business